RTNinja: A generalized machine learning framework for analyzing random telegraph noise signals in nanoelectronic devices: Introduction

-With recent rapid advancements in data analytics and machine learning, which are beneficial across various scientific and technological domains, the analysis of RTN signals can be classified as an unsupervised learning problem of descriptive nature.
-Descriptive type of ML algorithms are designed to conduct exploratory data analysis and extract meaningful information (in-depth characteristics).
+With recent rapid advancements in data analytics and machine learning, which are beneficial across various scientific and technological domains, the analysis of RTN signals can be classified as an unsupervised learning problem of a descriptive nature.
+Descriptive types of ML algorithms are designed to conduct exploratory data analysis and extract meaningful information (in-depth characteristics).
 This contrasts with commonly used predictive ML algorithms, which make predictions about future outputs based on unseen inputs after training on a set of known inputs and outputs.
-In the context of RTN signals, the observable data typically represents the progression of a complex signal as a function of time, which is a convolution of unknown sources, their activities, and intrinsic experimental noise.
-In this work, we propose a machine learning (ML) framework\textemdash \textit{RTNinja} that can conduct automated data-driven analysis of RTN signals.
-As shown in Figure~\ref{fig_focus}, an observable RTN signal is provided as the input information and \textit{RTNinja} extracts the hidden information comprising of individual sources along with their corresponding activity.
-Compared to existing RTN analysis techniques, \textit{RTNinja} has the following major advantages:\\ (i) it can deconvolve complex signals constituting up to seven or more individual sources (subject to SNR resolution)\\ (ii) the process is completely automated where decision-making is primarily driven by data, without the need to predefine the number of sources or their activity distribution parameters\\ (iii) it can identify individual sources with limited activity, meaning sources that are undersampled in the observation window.\\
+In the context of RTN signals, the observable data typically represent the progression of a complex signal as a function of time, which is a convolution of unknown sources, their activities, and intrinsic experimental noise.
+In this work, we propose a machine learning (ML) framework\textemdash \textit{RTNinja}\textemdash that can conduct automated data-driven analysis of RTN signals.
+As shown in Figure~\ref{fig_focus}, an observable RTN signal is provided as the input information and \textit{RTNinja} extracts the hidden information comprising individual sources along with their corresponding activity.
+Compared to existing RTN analysis techniques, \textit{RTNinja} has the following major advantages:\\ (i) It can deconvolve complex signals constituting up to seven or more individual sources (subject to SNR resolution).\\ (ii) The process is completely automated, where decision-making is primarily driven by data, without the need to predefine the number of sources or their activity distribution parameters.\\ (iii) It can identify individual sources with limited activity, meaning sources that are undersampled in the observation window.\\ \textit{RTNinja} is a generalized framework as it can analyze RTN signals of any nanoelectronic device since no tailor-made assumptions are taken about the underlying sources and their activity distribution parameters.
+In the following sections, different modules of the \textit{RTNinja} framework are explained in detail by means of an example dataset.
+Furthermore, the robustness of the framework is discussed by applying it to a large number of synthetic (and therefore labeled) data with varying SNR levels and data complexity.
+Finally, given that no ML framework can be invincible, a comprehensive outline of the limitations and scope of application is provided.